Henry Whitter: Biography

 In 1927, he recorded for Victor Records at the Bristol Sessions, and a later field recording in Memphis, Tennessee.
 Also in 1927, Whitter met the blind fiddler G. B. Grayson (1887-1930) at a fiddlers' convention in Mountain City, Tennessee.
 Together they formed the successful duo Grayson & Whitter, recording for Gennett Records and Victor.
 Their output included songs that later became bluegrass standards such as "Banks of the Ohio", "Nine Pound Hammer", "Handsome Molly" and "Little Maggie".
-They were the first artists to record the song "Tom Dooley" in 1929, which later became a huge hit in the Folk Music boom of the 1950s and 60s.
+They were the first artists to record the song "Tom Dooley" in 1929, which later became a hit in the folk music boom of the 1950s and 1960s.
 Grayson died in an automobile accident outside Damascus, Virginia, in 1930.
 Whitter did not record again.
 Whitter died of diabetes in Morganton, North Carolina, in 1941.